davidlitmark/beatsheet/readme.md

 # Beat Sheet Calculator (for novels and short stories)

-TBD - what, why, how?

-The beat sheet is based on the original [Blake Snyder beat sheet][bs2] from his book [Save The Cat!][sc] but also includes additions from [Save The Cat!
+The Beat Sheet returns a JSON consisting of the beats and page/word count that makes up the plot structure of a block buster according to the original [Blake Snyder beat sheet][bs2] from his book [Save The Cat!][sc] but also includes additions from [Save The Cat!
 Strikes Back][scsb].
 To better suit novels and short stories the first act is a bit shorter, based on input from [Plot & Stucture (James Scott Bell)][ps] since a written text demands more involvement from the reader than a movie that you can just sit back and watch.

-Compared to the orignal beat sheet the following are modifications are made:
+Compared to the original BS2 beat sheet the following are modifications are made:

   * The length of act 1 is 1/5 of the total length.
-  * The statis=death beat is added.
+  * The stasis=death beat is added.
   * The five-point finale beats are added.

-## How to use
+## Usage
-TBD
+Include the beatsheet.min.js file at the bottom of the body tag as normal, then use:

+    var output = beatsheet(100);

+In this example, beatsheet takes one parameter: the number of pages or the word count of your text.
+If you are writing a 400 pages novel use 400, if you're writing 90000 words, use 90000.
+The output is a JSON with all the beats and their page/word count:

+    "[{"beat":"The opening image","begin":1,"end":"NULL"},{"beat":"Theme Stated","begin":4,"end":"NULL"},{"beat":"Set-up","begin":1,"end":8},{"beat":"Statis=Death","begin":9,"end":"NULL"},{"beat":"Catalyst","begin":10,"end":"NULL"},{"beat":"Debate","begin":10,"end":20},{"beat":"Break into two","begin":20,"end":"NULL"},{"beat":"B-story","begin":24,"end":"NULL"},{"beat":"Fun and Games","begin":24,"end":50},{"beat":"Midpoint","begin":50,"end":"NULL"},{"beat":"Bad Guys close in","begin":50,"end":68},{"beat":"All Is Lost","begin":68,"end":"NULL"},{"beat":"Dark Night of the Soul","begin":68,"end":77},{"beat":"Break Into Three","begin":77,"end":"NULL"},{"beat":"Gathering the team","begin":81,"end":"NULL"},{"beat":"Executing the Plan","begin":85,"end":"NULL"},{"beat":"The Height Tower Surprise","begin":89,"end":"NULL"},{"beat":"Dig, Deep Down","begin":93,"end":"NULL"},{"beat":"The Execution of the New Plan","begin":97,"end":"NULL"},{"beat":"Final Image","begin":100,"end":"NULL"}]"

+## Browser compatability
+Modern browsers, and IE9+.

 ##Changelog